Limit Firefox (nightly) resource usage with systemd

 Systemd

-First, we need to create a systemd service file for Firefox.
-We will create a user service file in ~/.config/systemd/user/firefox-nightly.service with the following content:
+Create a user service file in ~/.config/systemd/user/firefox-nightly.service with the following content:

 [Unit]